 For improved overall performance and extended tire tread life under various driving conditions and speeds, it is very important that the tires be in proper alignment with the vehicle.
 Poor or improper alignment occurs when the suspension and steering systems are out of adjustment.

-For most vehicles, poor alignment results in excessive and/or uneven tire wear.
+Poor alignment results in excessive and/or uneven tire wear.

 IMPROPER ALIGNMENT AND CORRECTION